Table of Contents

 How to obtain Myrrh Gum Resin

-- Myrrh resin is harvested by making incisions roughly 2 inches long into the bark of the tree.
+- Myrrh resin is harvested by making an incisions roughly 2 inches long into the bark of the tree.

 - The exudate hardens after some time and forms into pearls which are harvested around two weeks after the incision is made.

 - New incisions can be made over old ones after removing the resin after making an additional scratch.

 Vernacular names / Synonyms